 Origins: accept containers from any brand at drop off points in stores (House of Fraser etc) With the exception of kits and promotional items, all product cartons contain 50% post-consumer recycled content.

-Simply Cups: Cup recycling scheme and sent to Ashortwalk, Cornwall for processing.
-These are recycled and turned into new products!
+Simply Cups: Is the UK’s first, and leading, nationwide cup collection and recycling scheme These are recycled and turned into new products!

 Tawmix: A local company which recycle commercial uPVC window frames, wood and plasterboard.